turingschool/backend-curriculum-site/module4/index.md

 Your [second project](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module4/projects/quantified-self/quantified-self-back-end.md) is an extension of your first week.
 You'll build the back-end and wire it up to the front end.

-The next three weeks will be spent working on your capstone projects.
-We're still working out details
+The next three weeks will be spent working on your [capstone projects](capstone-project-overview).

 ### Weekly Breakdown: